KwanLab/Autometa/docs/source/step-by-step-tutorial.rst

     Purity = Number of single copy marker genes present more than once / Total number of single copy marker genes

-These are default papameteres that autometa uses to accept clusters are 20% complete, 95% pure, 25% coverage standard deviation and 5% GC content standard deviation.
-These parameteres can be altered using ``--completeness`` flag, ``--purity`` flag, ``--cov-stddev-limit`` flag and ``--gc-stddev-limit`` flag.
+These are default parameters that autometa uses to accept clusters are 20% complete, 95% pure, below 25% coverage standard deviation and below 5% GC content standard deviation.
+These parameters can be altered using the flags, ``--completeness``, ``--purity``, ``--cov-stddev-limit`` and ``--gc-stddev-limit``.

 There are two binning algorithms to chose from Density-Based Spatial Clustering of Applications with Noise (`DBSCAN <https://scikit-learn.org/stable/modules/generated/sklearn.cluster.DBSCAN.html>`_) and Hierarchical Density-Based Spatial Clustering of Applications with Noise (`HDBSCAN <https://hdbscan.readthedocs.io/en/latest/index.html>`_).
 The default is DBSCAN.

 It is important to note that if recursively binning with taxonomy, only contigs at the specific taxonomic rank are analyzed and once the binning algorithm has moved on to the next rank, these are not considered until they fall under another taxonomic rank under consideration.
 I.e. Iterate through phyla.
 Contig of one phylum is only considered for that phylum then not for the rest of the phyla.
 If it is still unbinned at Class rank, then it will be considered only at its respective Class's class.
 The taxonomic rank to start the binning from can be changed using the ``--starting-rank`` flag.
-The default is superkingdom.
+The default is ``superkingdom``.

 8. Unclustered recruitment (Optional)
 -------------------------------------